Swus1978/Swus1978/README.md

-- 👋 Hi, I’m @Swus1978
+- 👋 Hi, I’m Juan Gustavo Quinones
 - 👀 I’m interested in Coding and Scuba Diving
 - 🌱 I’m currently learning Fullstack
-- 💞️ I’m looking to collaborate on many define project
+- 💞️ I’m looking to collaborate on many defined project
-- 📫 How to reach me juang4u@gmail.com
+- 📫 How to reach me juang4u@gmail.com ✅🤖

 <!---
 Swus1978/Swus1978 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.